Q1CHENL/cbdp/08-consistency.md

 - Read uncommitted: a transaction can read uncommitted changes.

-> Differtent from Consensus: If the transaction updates data on multiple nodes
+> Different from Consensus: If the transaction updates data on multiple nodes
 >
 > - all nodes commit/abort (as a single unit)
 > - if any node fails, all nodes must abort

+## Consistency models

+- **Strict Consistency:** Every read reflects the very latest write instantly—a theoretical ideal requiring a global clock.

+- **Linearizability:** Operations appear to occur atomically in real time; if one finishes before another starts, all clients see them in that order.

+- **Causal Consistency:** Only causally related operations are ordered consistently; concurrent operations may be seen in different orders.

+- **Monotonic Reads/Writes:**
+   - **Monotonic Reads:** Once a value is read, later reads won’t return an older value.
+   - **Monotonic Writes:** A client’s writes are applied in the order issued.

+- **Read-Your-Writes:** A client always sees its own updates in subsequent reads.

 ## Two-phase commit (2PC)

-Most common algorithm to ensure **atomic commit across multipl nodes**.z
+Most common algorithm to ensure **atomic commit across multiple nodes**.z

 > ![2PC](assets/2pc.png)
 >